apena141/Basic-Chat-room/README.md

 The port that my server listens on is PORT 9090

 ------------------------------------ Commands ----------------------------------------

-"/list" - gives a list of all connected users in the chat "logout" or "LOGOUT" - logs the user out and broadcasts a message to all users in chat
+"/list" - gives a list of all connected users in the chat

-I beleive I have implemented all the functionality that the assignment requires If you can please let me know of any suggestions or errors so I can review over the topics.
+"logout" or "LOGOUT" - logs the user out and broadcasts a message to all users in chat

 ------------------------------ Screenshots --------------------------------------------
 #1 - a screenshot of a user joining the chat and broadcast the message to all clients